N1nEmAn/N1nEmAn/README.md

 ### Music Creation: Blending Tech and Art 🎶

 If you're someone who appreciates both **hacking and artistry**, you might enjoy my musical works.
-I’ve garnered over **7.5 million plays** on NetEase Music.
+I’ve garnered over **7.5 million plays** on NetEase Cloud Music.
 My musical style spans electronic music, light music, pop songs, rap and so on.
 I’m currently exploring the **SERUM synthesizer** and learning about various **EDM styles** and enhancing **audio mixing techniques**.But I have to say that I am now fascinated by **rock music**🤟.

 Here are a few of my personal recommendations: